lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Convert the dataset into the long form for the body mass index variables.
-Then create a ggplot histogram.
+- Convert the dataset into the long form for the body mass index variables and create a ggplot histogram.

 `@hint`
 - Use `gather` to convert to long form.
 - Name the key argument `variables` and the value argument `values`.
 - Use `geom_histogram` as a ggplot layer.
 - Have `x = values` as the aesthetic.